 Another year of life and so many valuable lessons learned are just a few of the many reasons why I feel blessed today.
 Thank you to all of the amazing people in my life who have influenced me in a positive way and supported me throughout this past year, as it hasn’t been any easy one.

-I find few things as overwhelming as packing lunches for my toddler’s days at daycare.
-I used to feel the same exact way when I’d pack my own lunches when I was working full time as a nurse.
-Luckily, this isn’t nearly as stressful or strenuous mainly because she only goes to daycare 2 days per week and I’m not nearly as exhausted as I was back then.
-Lately, I feel like I’ve got it down to a bit of a science and I thought I’d share some tips for anyone who may be struggling.
+I find few things as overwhelming as packing daycare lunches for my toddler.
+I used to feel the same way when I’d pack my own lunches, back when I was working full time.
+Luckily, this isn’t nearly as stressful or strenuous since because she only goes to daycare 2 days per week.
+Lately, I feel like I’ve got packing daycare lunches down to a bit of a science.
+So, I thought I’d share some tips for anyone who may be struggling.
 Here are some tips and tricks I’ve learned along the way.

 1. Plan your menu

-So, now that she requires 4 snacks and a lunch entrée, it just seems like a lot to think about at once.
+Four snacks and a lunch entrée just seems like a lot to think about at once.
 Writing it all out really helps me.
 Here’s an example of what I usually pack her:

 Snack 1: Oatmeal with cooked apples